 - Can cause strain on your relationships when you rely on friends and family to make you feel better.

-When we take these costs into consideration, we can see how staying in heartbreak is affecting our lives on many levels.
+When we take these 7 costs of heartbreak into consideration, we can see how staying in the emotions is affecting our lives on many levels.

 These are strong motivating factors to help you understand that although heartbreak is part of our human experience we can manage how we experience it.
-And when we see the devastating effects it has on our lives from the point of view of what it costs us, then we can get working on reframing and rebuilding our resilience and sense of self-worth.
+Heartbreak can be devastating on so many level of our lives.
+When you get close and look at these 7 costs to our emotional, physical, spiritual well-being, then you can get working on reframing and rebuilding your resilience and sense of self-worth.